 Rather than the NHS bursary, Northern Ireland has commissioned places on nursing or midwifery first-degree courses.
-These are reserved for Northern Ireland-resident undergraduates or those from the EU.
+These are reserved for Northern Ireland-resident undergraduates.
 If you're from England, Scotland or Wales, you're not eligible for a commissioned place unless you've lived in Northern Ireland for three consecutive years before the start of the course.

 What financial support do nursing and midwifery students get in Northern Ireland?